AIT-brainlab/aibrainlab.co/content/en/_index.md

 use_cases_desc7: Assist radiologists in working with medical imaging data by providing AI-powered diagnosis, automatic annotation, and automatic reporting.

 service_title:  Connect to our API
 service_desc:  Our API service allows easy integration with our advanced models.
-Designed for efficiency, it's a pay-as-you-go system, so you only pay for what you need.
-Ideal for enhancing your applications or streamlining your operations.
+It's a pay-as-you-go system, so you only pay for what you need.
 service_title_1: Thai Language Model Embedding API
 service_desc_1: This API allows you to utilize our Embedding API for developing your own Thai NLP applications including sentiment analysis, name entity recognition, knowledge retrieval and more.